GirayTurker/MeetingApp/README.md

-# Dating APP
+# Meeting APP

-This is the README file for the **Dating APP* project.
+This is the README file for the **Meeting APP* project.

 ## Table of Contents